Lyapunov criteria for uniform convergence of conditional distributions of absorbed Markov processes: Abstract

 \section{Abstract}

-We study the quasi-stationary behavior of multidimensional processes absorbed when one of the coordinates vanishes.
+We study the uniform convergence to quasi-stationarity of multidimensional processes absorbed when one of the coordinates vanishes.
 Our results cover competitive or weakly cooperative Lotka-Volterra birth and death processes and Feller diffusions with competitive Lotka-Volterra interaction.
-To this aim, we develop original non-linear Lyapunov criteria involving two Lyapunov functions, which apply to general Markov processes.
+To this aim, we develop an original non-linear Lyapunov criterion involving two functions, which applies to general Markov processes.

 \textit{Keywords:} {stochastic Lotka-Volterra systems; multitype population dynamics; multidimensional birth and death process; multidimensional Feller diffusions; process absorbed on the boundary; quasi-stationary distribution; uniform exponential mixing property; Lyapunov function}